-Foam-tops are one of the choices you can pick from since you will still be in the learning curve that puts you at the risk of injuries and falls.
+Foam tops are one of the choices you can pick from since you will still be on the learning curve that puts you at risk of injuries and falls.
 This type of surfboard is stable and has high floatability.
 However, the same characteristics will soon get in the way of your learning progress.

 Its floatability may slow you down for paddling, slow turning, and duck diving.
 Having said that, your must-have is a hard surfboard with a slimmer shape.

 The right surfboard for a beginner is very hard to define.
 It will depend on your size, fitness level, and the type of waves you will want to ride.
 Ideally, the bigger the rider, the larger the boards.
 But, that could be in a lot of different things like length, width, or thickness.